ByAUJay

 5.1 Transparent Governance Processes

-- Use well-audited governance platforms like Snapshot or Aragon.
+- Opt for trusted governance platforms like Snapshot or Aragon that have been thoroughly audited.

 5.2 Community Engagement and Education